George Erik Rupp

-George Erik Rupp (born September 22, 1942) is an American educator and theologian, who served successively as president of Rice University, Columbia University, and the International Rescue Committee.
+George Erik Rupp (born September 22, 1942, in Summit, NJ, US) is an American educator and theologian, who served successively as president of Rice University, Columbia University, and the International Rescue Committee.

 Biography

 Rupp was born in Summit, New Jersey, the son of German immigrant parents, and was raised in Springfield Township, Union County, New Jersey.
-He studied at the University of Munich in Germany before graduating from Princeton University with an A.B. in English in 1964 after completing a senior thesis titled "A Theatre of Ideas: Studies in Mid-Twentieth Century German and English Drama."
+He studied at LMU Munich in Germany before graduating from Princeton University with an A.B. in English in 1964 after completing a senior thesis titled "A Theatre of Ideas: Studies in Mid-Twentieth Century German and English Drama."
 He then received a Bachelor of Divinity degree from Yale Divinity School and, after studying for a year in Sri Lanka, a Ph.D. in religion from Harvard University.
 He is an ordained Presbyterian minister, but mostly retired from preaching by the mid-1980s.

 He was faculty fellow in religion and then Vice Chancellor of Johnston College in the University of Redlands in Redlands, California.
 Rupp left Redlands to return to Harvard as Assistant and then Associate Professor of Theology in the Divinity School.
 He left Harvard to become Professor of Humanistic Studies and Dean of Academic Affairs at the University of Wisconsin-Green Bay in 1977, where he remained until 1979.

 Rupp was the John Lord O'Brian Professor of Divinity and dean of the Harvard Divinity School from 1979 to 1985.
 Under his leadership, the curriculum of the school was revised to address more directly the pluralistic character of contemporary religious life.
 Further developments included new programs in women's studies and religion, Jewish-Christian relations, and religion and medicine.

 He was President of Rice University from 1985 to 1993, where in the course of his eight years applications for admission almost tripled, federal research support more than doubled, and the value of the Rice endowment increased by more than $500 million to $1.25 billion.